The Ten Gladiators

 The Ten Gladiators (I dieci gladiatori) is a 1963 Italian action adventure film, directed by Gianfranco Parolini.
+The first of the 'Ten Gladiators Trilogy', followed by Triumph of the Ten Gladiators (Il trionfo dei dieci gladiatori) and Spartacus and the Ten Gladiators (Gli invincibili dieci gladiatori) in 1964.

 Plot summary

 Roccia and a band of fellow gladiators join forces with a patrician named Glaucus Valerius in order to replace Nero (and his evil henchman, Tigelinus), with a new emperor: Servius Galba.
 During the course of this bloody struggle, the gladiators lose their mentor and trainer - Resius - and then must rescue Lidia, Resius' beautiful niece, from death by crucifixion.

 Release

 The Ten Gladiators was released in Italy on 14 December 1963 with a 110-minute running time as I dieci gladiatori.
 On its American release, the film had a running time of 104 minutes.